cpp-lln-lab/bidspm/docs/source/FAQ.md

 Ideally you would want to add a JSON file to add metadata about those ROIs.

-You can use bids matlab to help you create bids valid filenames.
+You can use bids-matlab to help you create BIDS valid filenames.

 ```matlab
   >> name_spec.ext = '.nii';